gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "So why were they trying to come through the pass?"
 Indy asked.

-Grappa Gas shrugged again.
+Grappa Gas grimaced.
-"Don't know.
+"None of them said it outright, but I think their rebellion is pretty much done.
-The king's men hit them at the ford near Duck Droppings.
+The captain they were lined up behind thought they'd find shelter in Garheim, but the king's men hit them at the ford near Duck Droppings.
 They were split cross the two sides of the river when the attack came."
 For a moment his years showed on his face.
 "The sergeant doesn't expect he'll see many of his friends again."